TaylanUB/scheme-bytestructures/README.md

 the pointer.

-The syntaxes `bytestructure-ref*` and `bytestructure-set!*` are equivalent to `bytestructure-ref` and `bytestructure-set`, except that in the position of the bytestructure argument, they instead directly take the values it encapsulates as separate arguments: a bytevector, an initial offset into the bytevector, and a bytestructure descriptor.
+The syntaxes `bytestructure-ref*` and `bytestructure-set!*` are equivalent to `bytestructure-ref` and `bytestructure-set!`, except that in the position of the bytestructure argument, they instead directly take the values it encapsulates as separate arguments: a bytevector, an initial offset into the bytevector, and a bytestructure descriptor.

     (bytestructure-ref* bytevector offset descriptor index ...)
     (bytestructure-set!* bytevector offset descriptor index ... value)